BIRDSHOT-FUSE/Alloy-Design/README.md

 [![Python](https://img.shields.io/badge/python-3.11+-brightgreen.svg)](https://www.python.org/)

 This script uses the Nimplex library to generate alloy compositions within a simplex for any number of elements.
-It builds a composition graph with node coordinates and neighbor connections, and optionally visualizes the composition space (up to 4 elements).
+It builds a composition graph with node coordinates and neighbor connections, and optionally visualizes the composition space for 3- and 4- component systems.

 <p>
   <a href="https://github.com/BIRDSHOT-FUSE/Alloy-Design/issues/new?labels=bug">Report a Bug</a> |